marpere/ansible-lemp-auto-backup/README.md

 `./vars/all.yml`

 ## Playbook usage
+1. Auto Download
-Copy and paste the commands of the file `./initial_setup.sh` into the terminal
+    - Copy and paste the commands of the file `./initial_setup.sh` into the terminal
+        - It will GIT clone and run the ansible playbook

+2. Manual Download
+    - Create user `nginx` and the directories `/srv/git/` and `/srv/http/`
+    - GIT clone the project into `/srv/git/`
+    - Run the playbook with the script `./run_tasks.sh`
 ## Playbook usage in WSL2
-First create the Rocky Linux 9 distribution with the Powershell script:
+Before run the playbook, create the Rocky Linux 9 distribution with the Powershell script:

     ./environment-wsl/import_rocky_linux_9_to_wsl.ps1

-Then, copy and paste the commands of the file `./initial_setup.sh` into the distribution terminal
+It will download the distro in the first time it executes.

+### Requirements:
-* Requirements: WSL2 (Microsoft Store version - Windows 10[KB5020030] or Windows 11[KB5019157]).
-Only since those versions the WSL allow systemd to be enabled.
+    WSL2  - Microsoft Store version - Updates: Windows 10(KB5020030) or Windows 11(KB5019157).
+    Prior versions of the WSL don't allow systemd.
 ## Test

 Access http://localhost or the equivalent DNS of the machine, you should see the phpinfo page